hpmicro/hpm_sdk/samples/drivers/uart/uart_lin/master/README_en.md

 This project demonstrates the functionality of UART simulation LIN master.

 ## Note

 The interval between LIN frames should be greater than or equal to the transmission time of 4 UART bytes。

 ## Board Setting

+- On development boards without onboard LIN transceivers:
+  Need a LIN transceiver and a USB_LIN debugger Connect the UART TX/RX pins on the development board to the TX/RX signal of the LIN transceiver, and connect the USB_LIN debugger to the LIN signal of the LIN transceiver.
+- On development boards with onboard LIN transceivers:
-Requires a LIN transceiver and USB_LIN debugger
+  Need a USB_LIN debugger
+  Connect the LIN signal and GND of the debugger to the corresponding pins on the development board.

-Please refer to [Pin Description](lab_board_resource) for specific board. connect LIN transceiver mcu signal to UART's TX and RX on board, connect LIN transceiver LIN signal to USB_LIN debugger.
+Please refer to [Pin Description](lab_board_resource) for specific board.

 ## Running the example